shareandcharge/sharecharge-contracts/README.md

 ## Deployment and Example Usage

 *Deployment*
+Make sure an Ethereum client is running.
+By default Truffle will look for an RPC connection on http://localhost:8545.
 ```
 truffle migrate
 ```

 **NOTE:** Truffle may not update ABIs in the event of a new migration.
 If issues occur, try deleting the `build` directory and retrying.

 *Usage: Subscribing to all ChargingStation contract events*

-An Ethereum client should be running and WebSockets enabled (to subscribe to events).
+An Ethereum client should be running with WebSockets enabled (to subscribe to events).
 A script is provided for this setup:
 ```
 npm run geth-dev
 ```